jentery/506/index.md

 Each module corresponds with a particular work of fiction that will serve as a case study or "tutor text," if you will.

-The middle of the semester (immediately after reading break) is dedicated to composing (or arguing) with and through media as a form of scholarship.
+The middle of the term (immediately after reading break) is dedicated to composing (or arguing) with and through media as a form of scholarship.
 I'll detail some approaches, and we'll look at some examples by scholars of media and fiction.

-The end of the semester is dedicated to your presentations (penultimate meeting) and workshopping your projects (last meeting).
+The end of the term is dedicated to your presentations (penultimate meeting) and workshopping your projects (last meeting).
 We'll also recap the seminar and our discussions of media aesthetics during the last meeting.
 Somewhere between the middle and the end, I'll ask you to meet with me to discuss your final project or essay.

 ## Materials